Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Introduction

 In our previous work \citep{rasoulian2022weakly}, we employed a Swin transformer to perform CT-based detection and weakly supervised segmentation of ICH for the first time.
 More specifically, we obtained ICH segmentation by fusing hierarchical self-attention maps generated from a Swin transformer that was trained using categorical labels for ICH detection.
 Furthermore, comparing the proposed weakly supervised ICH segmentation framework for two Swin transformers based on (1) binary classification (presence of hemorrhage or not) and (2) multi-label classification (detailed ICH subtypes and with/without ICH), we found that binary classification helped better focus the network attention on the ICH regions.
-In this paper, we further extended our previous study \citep{rasoulian2022weakly} in three main directions.
-First, inspired by the gradient-weighted class activation mapping (Grad-CAM) \citep{selvaraju2017grad}, we proposed a novel attention visualization technique, called HGI-SAM (Head-wise Gradient-infused Self-Attention Mapping), by performing head-wise weighing of self-attention obtained from the Swin transformer using the gradient of the target class.
-We further demonstrated the benefit of incorporating HGI-SAM in our weakly supervised ICH segmentation framework over the original proposal \citep{rasoulian2022weakly}.
-Second, by inspecting the characteristics of the gradient-weighted attention maps obtained from ICH detection, we further tailored the post-processing method to optimize the segmentation accuracy.
-Lastly, with the publicly available RSNA 2019 Brain CT hemorrhage \citep{flanders2020construction} and PhysioNet datasets \citep{hssayeni2020intracranial}, we conducted a comprehensive evaluation of the new method against our previous approaches, a fully supervised U-Net, and a similar weakly supervised segmentation method leveraging the popular Grad-CAM technique, in the tasks of ICH segmentation and detection.
+In this paper, we further extended our previous study \citep{rasoulian2022weakly} with three main contributions. \textbf{First}, inspired by the gradient-weighted class activation mapping (Grad-CAM) \citep{selvaraju2017grad}, we proposed a novel attention visualization technique, called HGI-SAM (Head-wise Gradient-infused Self-Attention Mapping), by performing head-wise weighing of self-attention obtained from the Swin transformer using the gradient of the target class.
+We further demonstrated the benefit of incorporating HGI-SAM in our weakly supervised ICH segmentation framework over the original proposal \citep{rasoulian2022weakly}. \textbf{Second}, by inspecting the characteristics of the gradient-weighted attention maps obtained from ICH detection, we proposed tailored post-processing methods to optimize the segmentation accuracy. \textbf{Lastly}, with the publicly available RSNA 2019 Brain CT hemorrhage \citep{flanders2020construction} and PhysioNet datasets \citep{hssayeni2020intracranial}, we conducted a comprehensive evaluation of the new method against our previous approaches, popular U-Net and Swin-UNETR models with full supervision, and a similar weakly supervised segmentation method leveraging the popular Grad-CAM technique, in the tasks of ICH segmentation and detection.